-I. Answer.
-The garnishee shall answer the writ of garnishment within twenty (20) days of service.
-The answer shall be in the official form approved by the supreme court.
+J. Writ of garnishment; answer.
+The garnishee shall answer the writ of garnishment within twenty (20) days of service as required by Section 35-12-4 NMSA 1978.
+The answer shall be substantially in the form approved by the supreme court.
+A copy of the answer shall be mailed or delivered to the judgment creditor and judgment debtor.

-J. Judgment.
-Judgment on the writ of garnishment shall not enter within twenty-five (25) days after the writ is served, unless a hearing on a claim of exemption has been held and an order thereon has been entered prior to the expiration of said twenty-five
+K. Writ of garnishment; judgment.
+Judgment on the writ of garnishment shall not enter within twenty-five (25) days after the writ is served on the garnishee, unless a hearing on a claim of exemption has been held and an order thereon has been entered prior to the expiration of said twenty-five (25) days.

-(25) days.
 If a claim of exemption form has been filed prior to the entry of judgment on the writ of garnishment, no judgment on the writ of garnishment shall be entered prior to the hearing on the claim of exemption.
-Judgment may not enter unless the judgment creditor has certified compliance with Paragraph E of this rule.
-Judgment on the writ of garnishment shall be in the official form approved by the supreme court.
-The judgment creditor shall mail a copy of the judgment on the writ of garnishment to the judgment debtor within three (3) business days of its having been filed by the court.
+Judgment may not enter unless the judgment creditor has certified compliance with Subparagraph (1) of Paragraph I of this rule.
+Judgment on the writ of garnishment shall be substantially in the form approved by the supreme court.
+The judgment creditor shall mail a copy of the judgment on the writ of garnishment to the judgment debtor at the judgment debtor's last known address and to the garnishee within three (3) business days of its having been filed by the court.